 America is a phenomenon-a country that was formally established less than 250 years ago has evolved into the most powerful nation on earth.
 How did we get to where we are today?
-This semester will include the following topics: The New Deal, The Manhattan Project, The Battle of Midway, suburbanization, The Berlin Airlift & The Cold War.
+This semester will include the following topics: Losing Vietnam, The Birth of Environmentalism, Watergate, The Personal Computer, The End of the Cold War, and The Age of Terror-9/11.